Everything you have to know

-Take 30 capsules and insert in the small hole in the middle, the seed or seeds.
+Take 30 dry capsules and insert in the small hole in the middle, the seed or seeds.
 No need to cover: when the capsules are well inflated, you can however gently depress the largest seeds (beans, nasturtiums, etc.)

 Arrange your 30 seeded cups on the top tray in the germinating cabinet, putting them as close as possible to the middle of the tray.

 Make sure that the tray on the lower tray is filled with water and that the pumps and water level sensors are submerged inside.
-You can, if necessary, increase the flow of water on the pumps by putting it from - to + directly on the pump.

 And There you go !
 You will be able to watch little by little the evolution of your plants.

-21 days later, the computer will tell you that it may be time to transfer the plants to the wheel: that not all plants grow at the same speed and that if you consider that the plants can remain longer, there is no problem.
+21 days later, the computer will tell you that it may be time to transfer the plants to the wheel: not all plants grow at the same speed and that if you consider that the plants can remain longer, there is no problem.
 You can also decide to transfer them anyway into the wheel without any problem.
-We recommand to transfer the plant when they are 5 to 6 inches tall. or when the plants touch the inside led lamp.
+We recommend to transfer the plant when they are 5 to 6 inches tall. or when the plants touch the inside led lamp.

 4) Arrange your plants in the wheel.